Disclaimer: Buffy and Harry Potter are not mine.

 Buffy sighed dramatically.
 "Spill, Giles!
 What's the what…or, you know, the who?"

-"Yes, yes…so sorry I just…I'm not sure…" Giles replaced his glasses, and with a tweak of his eyebrow and took a deep breath.
-"Quentin has requested our presence…elsewhere.
+"Yes, yes…so sorry I just…" Giles replaced his glasses, and with a tweak of his eyebrow he took a deep breath.
+"Rutherford has requested our presence elsewhere.
 Apparently there is something which needs our…or rather, the Slayer's….attention."

-Buffy wasn't sure what to make of that ambiguous and very un-Giles-like statement.
+Buffy wasn't sure what to make of that ambiguous, and therefore very un-Giles-like statement.
 "But we just got settled here.
 Isn't it a little soon for an elsewhere?"

 "We're not to leave permanently.
 At least, I don't think that's what he meant.
 There is simply a problem abroad – our kind of problem – and he wants us there right away."

-Buffy could feel a little jolt, a slight rush.
+Buffy could feel a little jolt, a slight rush, as she considered what that meant.
 "What kind of problem?"

-Buffy scrunched up her nose.
+Giles shrugged and Buffy scrunched up her nose an such an unhelpful response.
 "That's not vague at all."

 "When do we leave?"
 Came Willow's soft voice and Buffy couldn't help but turn to look at her.
 There was a twinge of excitement in those simple words.
 Not just excitement, happy excitement; something that had been absent from the young witch's voice for far too long.
 Apparently Buffy wasn't the only one whiling away the hours, waiting for something to do.